kborne/preprocessing_MBES/README.md

 # preprocessing_MBES
-preprocessing script for processing data for TRPES in the magnetic bottle ~ specifically run 20
+script for processing data for TRPES in the magnetic bottle ~ specifically run 20

 ## Hit finding routine comparison